Definite and Indefinite Articles in Spanish: A Comprehensive Guide to Using Articles Like a Pro

 Iré a Bogotá el lunes que viene.
 (I will go to Bogota next Monday.)

-When talking about something habitual, or something that happens every week, use los.
+When talking about something habitual or that happens every week, use los:

 Voy al gimnasio todos los martes.
 (I go to the gym every Tuesday.)

 Visito a mi abuela todos los miércoles.
 (I visit my grandmother every Wednesday.)